 So, here comes the artillery–a barrage of questions, statements, and aphorisms to help you think about Sunday School.

 - Just because something Sunday School has been successful in the past, doesn’t mean it’s going to be successful in the future.
-Keep the three-perspective principal when rethinking Sunday School (not the backwards-only look).
+Keep the three-perspective principal when rethinking Sunday School (not the backward-only look).
 If something has been successful, it is necessary for that thing to continually modify, adapt, and regroup to maintain its impact.
 This takes strategic thinking, prayerful consideration, and bold moves.

 - Don’t dispense with something simply for the sake of being cool or contemporary.
 Only dispense with something if it is truly a distraction or violation to the purposes of God and the goal of the church.
 If Sunday School needs to bite the dust, then kill it.
-If Sunday School is effectively ministering to the needs of the people, and fulfilling a Great Commission role (both evangelism and discipleship) than keep it.
+If Sunday School is effectively ministering to the needs of the people, and fulfilling a Great Commission role (both evangelism and discipleship) than keeping it.

 - Don’t idolize traditions.
 Tradition can turn into idolatry.
 It may happen that someone in the church–be it a pastor, deacon, or member–breathes the slightest hint of change: “Should we keep the Sunday School program?”
 There are those in the church who may view such a question as an outright attack on the faith!
 Doing away with Sunday School is nearly tantamount to eradicating the church or denying the existence of God.
 The illustration is intentionally overstated, but do you see the point?
 If Sunday School is so near and dear to the faith, then why don’t we see it clearly in the Bible?
 When we begin cherishing traditions above the inspired Word of God, we make a tragic mistake.
 When we think that our man-made institutions are more important than strategic adaption and biblical innovation, we are treading into dangerous territory.